cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 For a product to hit the mark, it should have something that is extremely unique to it, something that makes it stand out from the competition.
 For a résumé, I believe the first line of accomplishment should be something that no one else (or only a few people) has and is relevant for the role you're applying to.
-For example, if applying for an R&D position in a Machine Learning field and you have won a [Kaggle competition](https://www.kaggle.com/competitions), then I would put that on top, because no one else has it.
+For example, if applying for an R&D position in a Machine Learning field, and you have won a [Kaggle competition](https://www.kaggle.com/competitions), then I would put that on top, because no one else has it.
 Again, the goal is to highlight distinct achievements and skills that set you apart from other candidates.
 Whether it's a particular project with many GitHub stars, a highly-cited research paper, or a particularly unusual skill, make sure to feature something that is exclusively yours and reflects your unique professional identity.
 This distinctive element is what will grab the attention of potential employers and make your résumé memorable.